barr 446 (Tamoxifen 10 mg)

 Pill imprint barr 446 has been identified as Tamoxifen citrate 10 mg.

-Tamoxifen is used in the treatment of breast cancer, metastatic; breast cancer, adjuvant; breast cancer; breast cancer, palliative; precocious puberty (and more), and belongs to the drug classes hormones/antineoplastics, selective estrogen receptor modulators.
+Tamoxifen is used in the treatment of breast cancer, adjuvant; breast cancer, metastatic; breast cancer, palliative; breast cancer, male; breast cancer (and more), and belongs to the drug classes hormones/antineoplastics, selective estrogen receptor modulators.
 There is positive evidence of human fetal risk during pregnancy.
-Tamoxifen 10 mg is not subject to the Controlled Substances Act.
+Tamoxifen 10 mg is not a controlled substance under the Controlled Substance Act (CSA).